 While not all bills are negotiable, the beauty of this hack to save money is that there is no harm in making the phone call to inquire.

 Cable, phone and internet can offer the biggest savings (as they are also the biggest offenders of sneaking in extra fees over time!).
-Trash, electricity, and credit card rates can also be negotiated.
+Trash, electricity, water and credit card rates can also be negotiated.
 Furthermore, you can negotiate with your lenders and insurance providers – but we get more into that next.

 I have personally used this frugal hack to lower several bills.
 For example, I reduced the amount of an electric bill by enrolling in a special program.
 By bundling cable and internet, I got a lower monthly rate.
-Phone bills can be lowered by signing up for a family plan with extended family members.
+Cell phone bills can be lowered by signing up for a family plan with extended family members.
 I was even able to lower the amount of property taxes when I asked about special programs.

 #2 Saving Money Hacks for Price Comparing Loans and Insurance